“Yea, and all that will live godly in Christ Jesus shall suffer persecution.”

 Contemplations:

-- Lord, I know that living godly in Christ is not about me living my own life but about allowing Christ to live his will in and through me.
+- Christ living through me.
+Lord, I know that living godly in Christ is not about me living my own life but about allowing Christ to live His will in and through me.
+Help me surrender fully to Your Spirit, that my life may reflect Your righteousness, even when it draws persecution.

-- You are my Alpha and Omega, my first and last, my beginning and end.
-I want to be led by your Spirit as a child is led by the hand of the father, and I am willing to follow the Lamb wherever you lead, even when it is into the face of persecution.
+- Following the Lamb.
+You are my Alpha and Omega, my first and last, my beginning and end.
+I want to be led by Your Spirit as a child is led by the hand of the father.
+Even in the face of persecution, Lord, grant me courage to follow You without wavering.

-- Do you not say, Lord, “Blessed are they who are persecuted for righteousness’ sake; for theirs is the kingdom of heaven?”
-How then can I expect to have an interest in the kingdom of heaven unless I have suffered persecuted for your name’s sake?
+- Blessed through persecution.
+Do You not say, Lord, “Blessed are they who are persecuted for righteousness’ sake; for theirs is the kingdom of heaven?”
+How then can I expect to have an interest in the kingdom of heaven unless I have suffered persecuted for Your name’s sake?
+Strengthen me to endure for Your glory, trusting Your promise.

-- You forewarned your disciples on numerous occasions that they should be called before rulers and thrown out of synagogues.
-For this reason you frequently declared that unless a man forsake all that he has, and even hated life itself, he could not be your disciple.
+- Forsaking all for You.
+You forewarned Your disciples on numerous occasions that they would be called before rulers and thrown out of synagogues.
+For this reason You frequently declared that unless a man forsake all that he has, and even hated life itself, he could not be Your disciple.
+Help me count the cost and remain faithful, Lord.

 [1] Thomas Wilson, A Complete Christian Dictionary (London: E. Cotes, 1661), 478.